Henri Matisse

 The Nice Period

-After 1917, Matisse created many works in Nice, Southern France.
+After 1917, Matisse produced many works in Nice, Southern France.

 Works from this period frequently feature: